 Transfer Students: Students wishing to transfer from other colleges must have all transcripts from each college or university sent directly to Southeastern.
 Only when the official transcript is received will the awarded transfer credit(s) be given.
 It is expected that transfer students be in good standing with the institution they last attended.
 The transfer of credits is subject to the following limitations:

-1) Courses from accredited institutions, either regionally or nationally (as approved by the Council for Higher Education Accreditation) may be eligible to receive transfer credit.
+1) Courses from institutions accredited either regionally or nationally by the Council for Higher Education Accreditation (CHEA) may be eligible to receive transferred credit.

-2) The Office of the Registrar will inspect transcripts and credit will be given where appropriate.
+2) The Office of the Registrar will inspect transcripts and award credit where appropriate.

 3) Appeals of transfer credit must be submitted in writing to the Registrar.
-Upon receipt, the Registrar, the chair of the major department and the Academic Dean, may award additional credit.
+Upon receipt, the Registrar, the chair of the major department, and the Academic Dean, may award the requested credit.

 4) Courses need to be fundamentally equivalent in content and level to Southeastern’s courses.

 5) No credit will be given for transfer courses in which a grade lower than a “C” was earned.

 6) All students who wish to transfer an English course equivalent to EN 101 or EN 102 must demonstrate competence on an English Proficiency Exam.